-Class Meets: Monday 11AM-1PM and either Wednesday11AM-1PM or Friday 11AM-1PM
+Class Meets: Monday 11AM-1PM and Wednesday11AM-1PM

-Meeting Rooms: JGB 3.116 and 2.312 (Computer lab).
-Most of the time we will meet for 2 hours on Monday in 3.116.
-Students may select their lab day to be either Wednesday or Friday in 2.312.
-However, this schedule may vary from time to time.
-You will have access to the computer lab at other times when classes are not meeting there to complete homework.
-Students who are not majors in Geological Sciences will be issued access cards for the computer lab.
-These cards will also provide access to the computer lab on the 6th floor, North end of the building
+Meeting Rooms: JGB 3.116 (usually 11-12) and 2.312 (usually 12-1).
+You will have access to the computer lab at other times when classes are not meeting there.
+Students who are not majors in Geological Sciences will be issued access cards for the computer lab, where Matlab is available.
+A UT-wide Matlab license is in the works, so any UT computer should provide access by mid-September.
+Access cards will also provide entry to the computer lab on the 6th floor.
+Students who have their own copy of Matlab will not need access outside of scheduled class time.

 Text and Web Site: Blackboard is used to post homework, schedules and other files.
-The course notes are available at the Texas Union Copy Center Welch Hall (under GEO 325K/383D cost <\$20.).
-Notes include a Matlab primer,, also posted on the blackboard site
+The course notes are available at the Texas Union Copy Center Welch Hall (under GEO 325K/383D cost ~\$20.).
+Notes include a Matlab primer, also posted on the blackboard site

-Office Hours: (Professor) Mondays and Wednesdays 9-11 GEO 4.220C and other times by appointment.
+Office Hours: Mondays and Wednesdays 9-11 GEO 4.220C and other times by appointment.